-- 40)42) Selecting audit topics is part of the SAI's strategic planning process, which can be multiannual.
+42) Selecting audit topics is part of the SAI's strategic planning process, which can be multiannual.
 SAIs identify possible audit topics and select them in line with their mandate and according to their materiality (either financial, social or political importance), risks involved (e.g. of poor performance, fraud, non-compliance to rules, principles or objectives) and/or potential to contribute to better implementation of policies and value for money, and to the expectations and impact the correspondent audits could meet.
-The importance of topics is also matched with the SAI's capacities to perform the audits and with the auditability of the topic. - 41)43) There are a good number of reasons for SAIs to choose Public Procurement or specific focus areas within it as a subject matter for audits.
-Public Procurement represents a significant portion of public expenditure targeted at meeting relevant society's needs.
+The importance of topics is also matched with the SAI's capacities to perform the audits and with the auditability of the topic.

+- 43) There are a good number of reasons for SAIs to choose public procurement or specific focus areas within it as a subject matter for audits.
+Public procurement represents a significant portion of public expenditure targeted at meeting relevant society's needs.
 Failure to procure efficiently and effectively can lead to significant waste of financial resources as well as to a negative impact on key national objectives, including welfare of citizens.
-On the other hand, Public Procurement is a good instrument to enhance value for money and to promote other public objectives, such as economic, social, environmental and digital policies.
+On the other hand, public procurement is a good instrument to enhance value for money and to promote other public objectives, such as economic, social, environmental and digital policies.
 Auditing is a good means of assessing public procurement's contribution to those policies.
-Additionally, Public Procurement usually entails risks of misappropriation, fraud and corruption, notably during emergencies (see section "Corruption and Fraud Risks" and "Public Procurement in Emergencies").

-- 44) SAIs will select audit topics according to their materiality (either financial, social or political importance), risks involved (e.g. of poor performance, fraud, non-compliance to rules, principles or objectives) and/or potential to contribute to better implementation of policies and value for money. - 42)45) Within the Public Procurement subject matter, many topics may have those characteristics, which, of course, must be considered in the concrete context of each country and other competing priorities.
-Examples of possible Public Procurement audit topics are whether: - Public procurement and the correspondent resourcing are consistent with strategic, investment, environmental or other global policies; - Public procurement is fostering innovation in public administration and economy; - Public Procurement scope, size, quantity, variety, price and amount are justified and reasonable towards needs and expected results; - Public Procurement follows the principles of transparency and fair and open competition and provides good value for money; - Integrity, compliance and/or performance in Public Procurement were adequately managed as to prevent risks of fraud and corruption; - The structure, organization, planning and monitoring of procurement processes management and internal control are efficient and effective and adequately address identified risks; - Public Procurement and the related transactions, processes and procedures comply with applicable laws, regulations and statutory requirements; - Public Procurement conducted is timely and cost-effective at all stages of the goal-oriented process; - The terms of contracts are complied with, the payments made correspond to products received and the works, goods or services provided meet the expected standards.
+Additionally, public procurement usually entails risks of misappropriation, fraud and corruption, notably during emergencies (see sections "Corruption and Fraud Risks" and "Public Procurement in Emergencies"). - 44) Within the public procurement subject matter, many topics may have those characteristics, which, of course, must be considered in the concrete context of each country and other competing priorities.
+Examples of possible public procurement audit topics are whether: - Public procurement and the correspondent resourcing are consistent with strategic, investment, environmental or other global policies; - Public procurement is fostering innovation in public administration and economy; - Public procurement scope, size, quantity, variety, price and amount are justified and reasonable towards needs and expected results; - Public procurement follows the principles of transparency and fair and open competition and provides good value for money; - Integrity, compliance and/or performance in public procurement were adequately managed as to prevent risks of fraud and corruption; - The structure, organization, planning and monitoring of procurement processes management and internal control are efficient and effective and adequately address identified risks; - Public procurement and the related transactions, processes and procedures comply with applicable laws, regulations and statutory requirements;

+- Public procurement conducted is timely and cost-effective at all stages of the goal-oriented process; - The terms of contracts are complied with, the payments made correspond to products received and the works, goods or services provided meet the expected standards.

-These topics may be approached globally, concerning concrete entities, investments or contracts and also focusing in selected areas, such as health, education or local
+These topics may be approached globally, concerning concrete entities, investments or contracts and also focusing in selected areas, such as health, education or local administration.